PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "My courage is good, sir."

-Rattick unwrapped his cape and cowl of midnight black.
+Rattick unwrapped his cape faded black.
 He stood toe-to-toe with Relan and looked up into his eyes.
 "I am no sir..." he looked him up and down in away that made his next word a curse, "Sir.
-And what does that make of your courage."
+And what does that make of your courage?"

 "Test me and you will find me ready, Sir." said Relan, trying to make an insult of his own.
 But the quaver in his voice was less than convincing.